Find a Law Firm

 Find an Approved Solicitor on the New Life Mortgages Ltd Conveyancing Panel

-can you help?
-My conveyancer is advising me that he has to order a Local Authority search as the firm are on the New Life Mortgages solicitor panel.
-The searches cost a lot of money.
-Can this be avoided?
+I do hope you can help me.
+My conveyancer is advising me that he is legally obliged to conduct a Local Authority search because the firm are on the New Life Mortgages approved lawyer panel.
+Is this really necessary?

 Unfortunately both you and your lawyer have little choice here.
-As you are taking a mortgage with New Life Mortgages your lawyer has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
+Given that you are taking out a loan with New Life Mortgages your lawyer has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
 Your lawyer would have previously signed the Terms and Conditions of New Life Mortgages’s conveyancing panel appointment which obliges them to follow the CML Handbook requirements last updated New Life Mortgages. even if you were a cash buyer you would be ill advised not to carry out a local authority search.